feature-image

 Justin Rose’s best efforts failed to help him finally claim the Green Jacket

-Interestingly, Justin Rose got special training to ensure that he grabs every opportunity he gets at Augusta National this year.
-Last year in the playoffs, he struggled to make the final putt, which would have tied him with McIlroy and extended it to another hole.
+Interestingly, Justin Rose received special training to ensure that he grabs every opportunity he gets at Augusta National this year.
+Last year, he struggled to make the final putt in the playoffs, which would have tied him with McIlroy and extended it to another hole.
 This year, the Englishman tried to correct that mistake by improving his putting.

 ADVERTISEMENT

-Unfortunately, putting is what lost him the tournament on Sunday.
-He missed quite a few easy putts in the back 9 to score three bogeys.
+Ironically, he lost the tournament on Sunday because of his putting.
+He missed quite a few easy putts on the back 9 to score three bogeys.
 That pushed him out of contention on the leaderboard.
-Looks like he and his team will need to get back to the drawing board to see what went wrong there.
+It looks like he and his team will have to get back to the drawing board to see what went wrong there.

 Share this with a friend: